lisa/thedoh.dev/docs/docker/multi-arch.md

 ## Images, A little background

-[Under the hood](https://github.com/opencontainers/image-spec/blob/master/image-index.md) the architecture(s) in the images are a list of architectures supported by the image.
-When one of my arm64 Kubernetes cluster nodes makes a request to an image registry (such as [quay.io](https://quay.io)) it asks for an arm64 image.
-The container registry looks at the `organization/image` metadata see if it is in fact an arm64 image.
-When Kubernetes attempts to run the image I see the familiar error:
+[Under the hood](https://github.com/opencontainers/image-spec/blob/master/image-index.md) the architecture(s) in container images are a list of manifests supported by the image.
+When my arm64 cluster asks for the `organization/image` image what it really wants to have happen is for the remote registry (such as [quay.io](https://quay.io)) to provide an image which has an arm64 manifest.
+This doesn't always happen.

+Once my node has the `organization/image`, it the local Docker daemon will inspect the manifest list within that image to find the arm64 one.
+If one doesn't exist, the first manifest entry is used, which often points to amd64-specific data.
+When that happens I see the familiar error:

     standard_init_linux.go:207: exec user process caused "exec format error"

-The image I want to run will not, because it doesn't contain any arm64 information and then I'm off to find an arm64 version, or to recompile/rebuild the image myself.
+The image I want to run will not, because it doesn't contain any arm64 information.
+If I want to make it work I have to find an arm64 version, or to recompile/rebuild the image myself.
 It's a frustrating process, and when I wanted to write my own utility I wanted to be the change I wanted to see in the world and produce a multi-arch image.

 # Homespun Utility

+To be clear up front, the utility I'm writing isn't related at all to container images, or manifests, or even Kubernetes.
+All it's done so far is act as the catalyst for me to understand how these multi-arch containers work.

-The utility is still in development (watch this space), but I'm doing early testing and from the start I want to create multi-arch artifacts so that my own cluster can pull the image as well as any amd64 cluster.
+While doing development (watch this space) of the utility I want to create multi-arch artifacts from the start so that my own cluster can pull the image as well as any amd64 cluster.
+(I know from personal experience that retrofitting this kind of build infrastructure can be painful.)
 I tried previously with the [docker-musl-cross](./docker-musl-cross.html) project by hand, but didn't really understand what was going on or why it worked.
 With this new utility I wanted to understand the inner workings of Docker's experimental [multi-platform images](https://blog.docker.com/2017/09/docker-official-images-now-multi-platform/).

 ## Making it Work With Docker Manifests